ergoplatform/ergodocs/docs/dev/protocol/eutxo/ergo_vs_cardano.md

 Both Ergo and Cardano's models support non-fungible assets and complex types of representation on the blockchain.

 After compilation, both ErgoScript and Plutus contracts output a JSON representation.
 For Ergo, this JSON could include the ErgoTree, compile-time constants, and compiler version.
 Having a standardized JSON output allows transactions to interact with the compiled contracts seamlessly.

+Here's an improved version of the text:

+For a tangible example, please refer to this [ErgoScript contract](https://gist.github.com/mgpai22/638dcd9efdec5f74113a476175c7ee74) that has been ported to the [Winter Cardano Contracts](https://github.com/zenGate-Global/winter-cardano-contracts) framework.

+In this example, the original ErgoScript contract has been adapted to work with the Cardano Contracts framework.
+The ported contract demonstrates how the logic and functionality of an ErgoScript contract can be translated to the Cardano ecosystem using the Winter framework.
+This allows developers to leverage their existing knowledge of ErgoScript and apply it to building smart contracts on Cardano.

 ## Token Minting Policies on Ergo and Cardano